 During the winter months, there’s no better way to end your day than the sweet, floral fragrance of Greek Mountain Tea coming out of a smoking hot teacup.
-Rich in antioxidants and traditionally used to boost the immune system, the infusion of this delicate herb has been part of our diet since ancient times, mentioned by Greek Mythology as the food of the Titans.
-Greek Mountain Tea prefers growing on rocky hillsides over 1.000mt of altitude and each mountain has its own varietal.
-Our selection comes from a family farm on Mount Parnon, which for years has been cultivating the local variety of the region.
+This gorgeous flowering plant is our national herbal infusion, and it has been part of our diet since ancient times, mentioned by Greek Mythology as the food of the Titans.

-How to use: Use all parts of the plant – stems leaves and flowers are equally fragrant and beneficial.
+How to Use: Use all parts of the plant.
+Stems leaves and flowers are equally fragrant and beneficial.
 Good quality Mountain Tea has a delicate, herbaceous flavour and is naturally caffeine-free.
-You’ll need 1-2 springs per teacup, dosage on taste.
-With your fingers or with a pair of scissors, cut springs in 3cm /1.5-inch pieces.
-Simmer for approximately 5 minutes in boiled water, covered.
+You’ll need 2 springs (1g) per tea cup, dosage on taste.
+With your fingers or with a pair of scissors, cut springs in 3cm / 1.5 inch pieces.
+Simmer for 5 minutes at 100C, covered.
 Strain and serve alone or with honey, warm or at room temperature.

 Black Isle Bakery’s cake recipe for a festive breakfast.December 23, 2015